- Time Tracking

 There is the potential for labour disputes and litigation

-While you might enjoy cashing out from unpaid work, you should keep in mind that unpaid work is a reason for pursuing legal action.
+While you might enjoy cashing out from unpaid work, keep in mind that it can motivate a legal action.
 Even if your employees log hours without charging, you should not turn a blind eye to this behaviour.
-After all, the consequences might be far more costly than if you actually paid them for their work, should they decide to pursue legal action later on.
+After all, the consequences might be far more costly than actually paying them for their work, should they decide to pursue legal action later on.

 Increases health problems among employees

 Several studies across the globe have compared employees who leave on time and those who do overtime.
 They have found that overtime could cause increased risks for the physical health.
-For example high blood pressure, back injuries that involve manual lifting, and heavy alcohol consumption and even mental health problems.
+For example high blood pressure, back injuries that involve manual lifting, heavy alcohol consumption and even mental health problems.

 Decreases employee productivity

 Increased health problems and fatigue can contribute to high absenteeism levels.
 Therefore, lowering productivity and impacting employees' morale levels.
-Especially, when employees don’t see any benefit from working overtime.
+Especially, when employees don’t see any benefit from working longer.

 High employee turnover rates